jro31/jethro-codes/_articles/my-story.md

 I was very comfortable being an English teacher.

-I'd now spent a total of about five years in Thailand, and earned well above the average salary.
+I'd now spent a total of about five years in Thailand, and I earned well above the average salary.
 And to leave my job to focus on coding, all of this would go up in smoke.

 I'd no longer have my Thai visa, I'd no longer be working a job I was comfortable in, I'd no longer be earning an above average salary.
 I would be someone unskilled trying to break-into a skilled industry.
 And despite the promise I'd made myself 12 months earlier to finish working as a teacher no matter what, pulling the trigger and actually doing it was very hard to do.